Return to the PCRE2 index page.

 The user documentation for PCRE2 comprises a number of different sections.
 In the "man" format, each of these is a separate "man page".
 In the HTML format, each is a separate page, linked from the index page.
 In the plain text format, the descriptions of the pcre2grep and pcre2test programs are in files called pcre2grep.txt and pcre2test.txt, respectively.
 The remaining sections, except for the pcre2demo section (which is a program listing), and the short pages for individual functions, are concatenated in pcre2.txt, for ease of searching.
 The sections are as follows:

-pcre2 this document pcre2-config show PCRE2 installation configuration information pcre2api details of PCRE2's native C API pcre2build building PCRE2 pcre2callout details of the callout feature pcre2compat discussion of Perl compatibility pcre2demo a demonstration C program that uses PCRE2 pcre2grep description of the pcre2grep command (8-bit only) pcre2jit discussion of just-in-time optimization support pcre2limits details of size and other limits pcre2matching discussion of the two matching algorithms pcre2partial details of the partial matching facility pcre2pattern syntax and semantics of supported regular expression patterns pcre2perform discussion of performance issues pcre2posix the POSIX-compatible C API for the 8-bit library pcre2sample discussion of the pcre2demo program pcre2stack discussion of stack usage pcre2syntax quick syntax reference pcre2test description of the pcre2test command pcre2unicode discussion of Unicode and UTF supportIn the "man" and HTML formats, there is also a short page for each C library function, listing its arguments and results.
+pcre2 this document pcre2-config show PCRE2 installation configuration information pcre2api details of PCRE2's native C API pcre2build building PCRE2 pcre2callout details of the pattern callout feature pcre2compat discussion of Perl compatibility pcre2convert details of pattern conversion functions pcre2demo a demonstration C program that uses PCRE2 pcre2grep description of the pcre2grep command (8-bit only) pcre2jit discussion of just-in-time optimization support pcre2limits details of size and other limits pcre2matching discussion of the two matching algorithms pcre2partial details of the partial matching facility pcre2pattern syntax and semantics of supported regular expression patterns pcre2perform discussion of performance issues pcre2posix the POSIX-compatible C API for the 8-bit library pcre2sample discussion of the pcre2demo program pcre2serialize details of pattern serialization pcre2syntax quick syntax reference pcre2test description of the pcre2test command pcre2unicode discussion of Unicode and UTF supportIn the "man" and HTML formats, there is also a short page for each C library function, listing its arguments and results.

 Putting an actual email address here is a spam magnet.
-If you want to email me, use my two initials, followed by the two digits 10, at the domain cam.ac.uk.
+If you want to email me, use my two names separated by a dot at gmail.com.

 Return to the PCRE2 index page.